selbekk/calidation/README.md

 </ValidatorProvider>
 ```

 See how I implemented those custom validators?
 It's a curried function that
 first receives a config object, then the value, and then returns either an
 error message or `null`.

-### API Docs
+## Want to contribute?

+I'd love some help!
+Report bugs, help me document stuff, create new validators
+and add new features!